 Starting initially in 9 wards, the group expanded its activities to 11 wards (Ward no.9, 12, 13, 14, 18, 19, 20, 25, 27, 31 and 32 of KMC) by 2008 through the creation of an active volunteer base in the community.
 Volunteers form the bedrock of Chhimeki.
 Each of them together provide some of their time and work needed to implement the project activities in the communities in which they live.
 Chhimeki Sanstha has trained 1730 neighborhood volunteers and has 352 registered members in the 11 wards in KMC.
 These volunteers, with the support of staff organize monthly baby weighing sessions, promote healthy eating for babies/toddlers, provide information on hygiene, and run Child Care Centers in their locality.
-Chhimeki also produces its own Sarbottam Pitho, a local infant cereal preparation.
-The aim of the organization is also to empower the women of the community by mobilizing them through saving groups, income generation activity like spices making.
-With this aim, Chhimeki is currently running spices production through its volunteers.
+The aim of the organization is also to empower the women of the community by mobilizing them through saving groups, income generation activity like tailoring.
+With this aim, Chhimeki volunteers are currently running tailor shops and Sarbottam Pitho production.

 The Terres des Hommes Nepal provided financial and technical assistance to implement the program from its inception till 2012.
-Now Chhimeki has been receiving major support from Germany (Stiftung 100), Nepal Chhimeki, Barcelona, Spain and other individual well-wishers thereby facilitating the continuity of some of Chhimeki’s key activities.
+Now Chhimeki has been receiving support from Germany (Stiftung 100), Nepal Chhimeki, Barcelona, Spain, Fons Català de Cooperació al Desenvolupament and other individual well-wishers thereby facilitating the continuity of some of Chhimeki’s key activities.
 Paid staff members are responsible for the administration of Chhimeki and the implementation of the programs.
-Chhimeki works with approximately 27,334 families in 11 wards of Kathmandu Metropolitan City through volunteer’s mobilization.
+Chhimeki works with approximately 23442 families in 11 wards of Kathmandu Metropolitan City through volunteer’s mobilization.

 Core Values of Chhimeki